eapostol/ra-pong-2016-v4/README.md

 # ra-pong-2016-v4
 A Simple Pong Game, created with ES6 Javascript.

+If you were going to set up your pong game automatically, all you would need to do is :
+1. create a repository on your own github account.
+2. create a local directory to host this new repository
+3. clone the new remote repo to this new local directory
+4. download the zip file of this repo.
+4. unzip the contents to your new local directory
+5. git push the contents
+6. Continue to build.

 Steps:
 1. Create your Git Repo for the project
 2. Create a local directory for the project, usually with the same